mrcalexandre/mrcalexandre/README.md

 <br />

-- 🚀 I’m looking for a new job as a Full Stack/Front End Developer in London 🇬🇧
+- 🚀 I’m looking for a new job as a Full Stack/Front End Developer remotely 🌍
 - 🎓  I have studied Computer Science and Web Development at IUT of Lannion.
-- 👨‍💻  I’m currently working on my new portfolio using [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss), [Gatsby.js](https://github.com/gatsbyjs/gatsby) and the headless CMS [Strapi.js](https://github.com/strapi/strapi).
+- 👨‍💻  I’m currently learning about [Next.js](https://github.com/vercel/next.js)
 - 🌱 I am currently learning about stoicism while reading [Meditations](https://www.goodreads.com/book/show/30659.Meditations)
 - 📫 You can reach out to me on [Twitter](https://twitter.com/mrcalexandre) or via [Email](https://alexandremouriec.com/contact)